rickqiu1981/Mouse-Synaptome-Lifespan/README.md

 ### Descriptions
 #### 1. compare_3Mto18M_full_parameter
-Matlab code to geneate Figure.
+Matlab code to generate Figure.
 1C: compare the puncta parameters of 3M with that of 18M in 109 brain regions,
 #### 2. compare_3Mto18M_subtypes
-Matlab code to geneate Figure.
+Matlab code to generate Figure.
 S13: compare the puncta subtype densities of 37 sbutypes between 3M with that of 18M in 109 brain regions,
 #### 3. compare_hypersimi_2Wto3M_2Wto18M
 matlab code to test (Figure S19) if the 18M, in contrast to 3M, is more similart to 2W.
 (18M2W V.S.
 3M2W).
 THis was done by using the hypersimilarity matrix Figure 3C
 #### 4. compare_hypersimi_2Wto3M_2Wto18M_HPF